mlund/faunus/docs/_docs/topology.md

 Below is a list of possible geometries, specified by `type`, for the simulation container, indicating if and in which directions periodic boundary conditions (PBC) are applied.
 Origin ($0,0,0$) is always placed in the geometric _center_ of the simulation container.
+Particles are always kept inside the simulation container with an external potential that is zero if inside; infinity if outside.

 `geometry` | PBC      | Required keywords
 ---------- | -------- | --------------------------------------